 Personal Practice

-I have had a committed meditation practice since 1997 when I was 24, though my interest in meditation began as a teenager.
-I began with SN Goenka’s 10-day Vipassana courses in India, before moving to the western Insight Meditation tradition in 1999.
+I have had a committed meditation practice since 1997 when I was 24.
+I began with SN Goenka’s 10-day Vipassana courses in India, before moving to the gentler approach of western Insight Meditation tradition in 1999.
 I spent 7 years travelling in Asia, meditating, studying and practicing yoga and doing as many retreats as I could, which gave me a solid foundation for my practice.
 In 2004 I moved to Brighton, and am an active member of the meditation community.
 I am a founding member and trustee of Bodhi Tree Brighton Buddhist charity (www.bodhitreebrighton.org.uk) and run a weekly Open Meditation group as part of Bodhi Tree as well as doing the publicity.

-I have also drawn great inspiration from the secular mindfulness approach, particularly its emphasis on gentleness.
+I have drawn great inspiration from the secular mindfulness approach, particularly its emphasis on gentleness.
+Since training in Mindful Self-Compassion, starting in 2019, I have valued bringing more explicit compassion to myself in difficult times.

 I have a regular sitting and yoga practice and find my allotment a great source of spiritual inspiration where I enjoy observing nature.

-I continue to attend retreats at Gaia House regularly, and spend time at Cittaviveka Forest Monastery on semi-retreat in a mindful community.
+I attend retreats at Gaia House regularly, and spend time at Cittaviveka Forest Monastery on semi-retreat in a mindful community.

 I have completed the Community Dharma Leader programme at Gaia House and regularly run the Gaia House Online Dharma Hall. (https://gaiahouse.co.uk/online-dharma-hall/)